FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Introduction

 \subsection{Comparison with Prior and Concurrent Work}

 Table~\ref{tab:comparison} summarizes threshold ML-DSA schemes, comparing arbitrary threshold support, dishonest-majority security, round complexity, and FIPS 204 compatibility.

 Three concurrent works address threshold ML-DSA with FIPS 204 compatibility.
-Bienstock et al.~\cite{BDEPT25} achieve arbitrary $T$ with UC security, but require honest-majority and 37--136 communication rounds.
-Celi et al.~\cite{CDENP26} achieve dishonest-majority with 6 rounds, but are limited to $T \leq 6$ due to the Ball-\c{C}akan-Malkin bound~\cite{BCM21} on short-coefficient LSSS.
+Bienstock et al.~\cite{BdCE25} achieve arbitrary $T$ with UC security, but require honest-majority and 16--29 online rounds (16 round-optimized, 29 communication-optimized; per their Table~7~\cite{BdCE25}).
+Borin et al.~\cite{BCDENP25} and Celi et al.~\cite{CDENP26} (the latter extending the former) achieve dishonest-majority with 6 rounds, but are limited to $T \leq 6$ by the constraints of their short-coefficient LSSS construction (the Ball-\c{C}akan-Malkin bound~\cite{BCM21} establishes an asymptotic $\Omega(T \log T)$ lower bound on LSSS share size; their specific construction further requires small Lagrange reconstruction coefficients, limiting $T$ to single digits in practice).
 Trilithium~\cite{Trilithium25} is UC-secure but restricted to 2 parties in a server-phone architecture.